Online Presence Policy

 Login & Password Information

-Some accounts allow users to utilize their personal accounts for account administration.
-In this instance, account administrators do not need to provide their login and password information to Strategic Communications as long as a Strategic Communications team member is also an account administrator.
+Some accounts allow users to utilize their personal accounts for account moderation.
+In this instance, account moderators do not need to provide their login and password information to Strategic Communications as long as a Strategic Communications team member is an account administrator.
 If that is not the case, a solution will need to be agreed to so that account access credentials are on file with Strategic Communications.

-Other accounts use one account-based login and password that all account administrators share.
+Other accounts use one account-based login and password that all account administrators and moderators share.
 In this case, the account login and password must be on file with Strategic Communications.

 Future Technologies

-As new account opportunities emerge and/or evolve, departments are required to coordinate with Strategic Communications prior to establishing a College presence.
+As new account opportunities emerge and evolve, departments are required to coordinate with Strategic Communications before establishing a College presence.
 Strategic Communications may pursue, limit, and/or delay consideration for a new account until a strategic decision can be fully considered and sufficiently supported.

 Account Management & Maintenance